react-native-community/cli/docs/dependency.md

 };
 ```

+#### platforms.ios.project

+Custom path to `.xcodeproj`

+#### platforms.ios.sharedLibraries

+An array of shared iOS libraries to link with the dependency.
+E.g. `libc++`.
+This is mostly a requirement of the native code that a dependency ships with.

+#### platforms.android.sourceDir

+Path to a folder with source files.

+#### platforms.android.manifestPath

+Path to a custom `AndroidManifest.xml`

+#### platforms.android.packageImportPath

+Custom package import.
+For example: `import com.acme.AwesomePackage;`.

+#### platforms.android.packageInstance

+Custom syntax to instantiate a package.
+By default, it's a `new AwesomePackage()`.
+It can be useful when your package requires additional arguments while initializing.

 For settings applicable on other platforms, please consult their respective documentation.

-In most cases, as a library author, you should not need to define any of these.

 ### assets